BilalNaseem1/KodeKloud/4-Kubernetes-for-beginners/2-Pods.md

 kubectl run nginx
 kubectl run <pod-name> # pod name can be anything

-kubectl run nginx --image nginx # which image to use
+kubectl run nginx --images/image nginx # which images/image to use
 ```
-It creates a pod automatically and deployes an instance of the nginx docker image.
+It creates a pod automatically and deployes an instance of the nginx docker images/image.
--  The image is downloaded from the docker hub repo.
+-  The images/image is downloaded from the docker hub repo.

 ---
 To see list of pods in the cluster